You’re 17 weeks pregnant – almost halfway there!

-People are very quick to offer suggestions and judgement on your choices.
+People are very quick to offer suggestions and judgements on your choices.

-This ranges from your choice of how to give birth, baby names, and even when you go on maternity leave.
+You can expect comments on anything – from your choice of how to give birth to baby names, and even when you should go on maternity leave.

-You might be surprised at how many people think it’s ok to comment on the size of your baby bump (too big/not big enough!).
+You might be surprised at how many people think it’s ok to comment on the size of your baby bump – and whether it’s too big, or not big enough.

-And even more shocked at how people expect you to be public property when you’re pregnant.
+And you’ll be shocked by the way people expect you to be ‘public property’ when you’re pregnant.

 If you’re not ok about being touched, it’s perfectly ok to say so.

-Around 17 weeks of pregnancy you might find your centre of gravity is changing.
+At 17 weeks of pregnancy you might find your centre of gravity is shifting.

-It’s a good idea to start being mindful of your posture, especially when standing and sitting.
+It’s a good idea to be more mindful of your posture – especially when you’re standing and sitting.

 This will minimise backache and muscle strain.

-If your day job involves being on your feet or lifting heavy objects, be mindful of how this will impact you.
+If your day job involves being on your feet or lifting heavy objects, be aware of how this will affect you.

 And it’s never too late to see a therapist who understands the impact pregnancy has on your posture.

-An osteopath, physiotherapist or chiropractor may be able to help you.
+An osteopath, physiotherapist or chiropractor might be able to help you.

 A common problem women experience during pregnancy is pain from nerves being compressed.

-As your baby grows and the uterus expands, extra pressure is put on surrounding nerves.
+As your baby grows and the uterus expands, there is extra pressure on the surrounding nerves.

 One nerve in particular can cause a lot of pain and distress.

-This is the sciatic nerve, which runs from your spine down your buttocks and each leg.
+This is the sciatic nerve, which runs from your spine, down your buttocks and into each leg.

-If the weight of your uterus and baby are pressing on this nerve it can cause sharp shooting pain in your buttocks of legs.
+If the weight of your uterus and your baby is putting pressure on this nerve it can cause sharp shooting pains in your buttocks or legs.

-In some cases it can be ‘referred’ pain, which means it shows up in your toes and can be like pins and needles.
+In some cases it might be ‘referred’ pain, which means you feel it in your toes; it can be like pins and needles.

 Regardless, it can be quite debilitating, interfering with your ability to walk, sit or go about your day.